commschamp/cc_tutorial/tutorials/tutorial1/README.md

 - One of the application customizations is extending common interface class with multiple options, which define polymorphic interface for every message.
-- The **CommsDSL** allows definition of various transport frames and generates appropriate code the wrap / unwrap message payload with relevant fields.
+- The **CommsDSL** allows definition of various transport frames and generates appropriate code to wrap / unwrap message payload with relevant fields.
 - The **COMMS Library** provides `comms::processAllWithDispatch()` helper function that can be used to unwrap transport framing and dispatch detected messages to relevant handling functions.